hashimsharkh/mcp/src/amazon-sns-sqs-mcp-server/README.md

 - Use separate AWS profiles for different environments (dev, test, prod)
 - Implement proper error handling in your client applications

-## Troubleshooting

-- If you encounter permission errors, verify your IAM user has the correct policies attached
-- For connection issues, check network configurations and security groups
-- If resource modification fails with a tag validation error, it means the resource was not created by the MCP server
-- For general Amazon SNS / SQS issues, consult the [Amazon SNS documentation](https://docs.aws.amazon.com/sns/) , [Amazon SQS documentation](https://docs.aws.amazon.com/sqs/)

 ## Security Considerations

 When using this MCP server, consider: